DeMarcoLab/autolamella/docs/walkthrough_2.md

 Once an experiment has been created, the experiment can be reloaded anytime by clicking load experiment from the file menu.
 This will prompt you to select the experiment.yaml file to load.

 The next step is to load a protocol.
 Select load protocol from the file menu.
 This will prompt you to select a protocol.yaml file to load.
 A default one is provided, however, it can be modified to suit your needs.
 In the protocol tab, changes can be made and then saved.
-Details on each parameter is explained in the features section of the documentation. !!
-LINK TO FEATURES !! #TODO
+Details on each parameter is explained in the features section of the documentation.

 ![load protocol](img/walkthrough_2/change_protocol.png)